Euro zone yields hold steady as data paints patchy economic picture

 U.S. activity data later in the day will also be closely watched.

 The shorter end of the European curve was going nowhere fast.
-The German two-year yield DE2YT=RR was flat at 3.20% and the Italian two-year yield was down nearly 1 bp at 3.70%.
+The German two-year yield DE2YT=RR was one basis point lower at 3.19% and the Italian two-year yield was down nearly 1 bp at 3.70%.

 ((alun.john@thomsonreuters.com;))